matplotlib/matplotlib/doc/faq/usage_faq.rst

 with the data space (marked as the inner blue box).
 A given figure can contain many Axes, but a given :class:`~matplotlib.axes.Axes` object can only be in one :class:`~matplotlib.figure.Figure`.
-The axes contains two (or three in the case of 3D) :class:`~matplotlib.axis.Axis` objects (be aware of the difference between **Axes** and **Axis**) which take care of the data limits (the data limits can also be controlled via set via the
+The Axes contains two (or three in the case of 3D) :class:`~matplotlib.axis.Axis` objects (be aware of the difference between **Axes** and **Axis**) which take care of the data limits (the data limits can also be controlled via set via the